ilioscio/bethanyWeb/README.md

         alt="Pastor [Name], pastor of Bethany Presbyterian Church" style="border-radius: 16px; width: 100%; max-width: 360px; display: block; margin-inline: auto;">
    ```
-4. Update the `alt="..."` text to describe the photo — this is important for
+4. Update the `alt="..."` text to describe the photo, this is important for
    visually impaired visitors using screen readers.

 **Photo tips:**